 In 1993 we planted our first vineyard of two hectares, the Hill Vineyard.
 Our 27 hectare Annabrook Vineyard was developed in 1993/4 and in 1995 we established our 8 hectare Hunter Vineyard.

 The stony loam soils of the Plains, along with a moderating maritime influence and a protective phalanx of hills, create the perfect terroir to produce ‘an evenly pitched’ range of varietal wines.

-The 40 hectare Hope Block was planted in 1998.
+The 40 hectare Hope Block was established in 1998.
 Over the winter of 2000 the 8 hectare Packhouse Vineyard was planted.
-Colin’s Block was next in 2001, and then 2004/5 saw further plantings in both the Hunter Vineyard (now 20 hectares) plus a new location in Lansdowne Road (16 hectares).
+Colin’s Block was next in 2001, and then 2004/5 saw further extentions to both the Hunter Vineyard (now 20 hectares) plus a new location in Lansdowne Road (16 hectares).
 In 2006 another 20 hectares was planted in Colin’s Block.
-In total we now have over 140 hectares of vineyards.
-That’s a lot of vines whichever way you want to look at it!.
+In total we now have over 150 hectares of vineyards.
+That’s a lot of vines whichever way you want to look at it!

 Great wine from great grapes